unibe-icelab/thz-image-explorer/paper/paper.md

 AI-based tools, including ChatGPT and GitHub Copilot, were used to support this work.
 These tools assisted with code generation but did not replace the author’s critical thinking or original contributions in any way.
-All content has been reviewed and validated by the author to ensure accuracy and integrity.
+All content has been reviewed and validated by the authors to ensure accuracy and integrity.

 | **AI-based tool** | **Model**                                                       | **Use Case**    | **Remarks**         |
 |-------------------|-----------------------------------------------------------------|-----------------|---------------------|